 This new certificate program is designed to provide mental health providers, family members, educators, school counselors, VA program staff at colleges and universities, and advocates at the many organizations who serve our veterans with the information and skills they need to address the pertinent issues affecting our returning troops.
 Taught by experts from the VA and the National Center for PTSD, the curriculum includes the latest empirically-supported treatment methods endorsed by the Department of Veterans Affairs (VA).

 Certificate requirements: A minimum of 50 hours is required.
 This includes three core courses, one treatment method, and at least three electives.
 Additional treatment methods may be taken as electives.
-New electives will be available in each catalog.
+New electives will be available in each catalog and different core courses are offered throughout the year.

 2. Integrated Behavioral Couple Therapy (IBCT): An Effective, Evidence-Based Therapy for OEF/OIF Veterans and their Partners